nolanimations/hoja-device-fw/README.md

 ## Contributing

 Contributions, issues, and pull requests are welcome.
-If you have suggestions or improvements for this firmware, please feel free to contribute.
+I am fairly unexperienced with firmware development, so if you have suggestions or improvements for this firmware, please feel free to contribute.

 ## Contact

 If you have any questions or discover more optimal solutions for this firmware, contact me on Discord: `@nolanimations`.